scryfall/servo/README.md

 ![Example usage](docs/screenshot.png)

-Servo will also handles misspellings and partial card names, as long as there is a clear match:
+Servo will also handle misspellings and partial card names, as long as there is a clear match:

 ![Examples with misspelling](docs/misspell.png)